Counting using Hall Algebras II. Extensions from Quivers: 3-vertex Examples

 It is known \cite{Fm2} that for a general representation $E_g$ of dimension $(6,3)$, $\Gr_{(1,1)}(E_g)$ is an elliptic curve.
 So $E_g$ is {\em not} polynomial-count.
-However, for this special $E$, $\Gr_{(1,1)}(E)$ is three $\B{P}_1$'s intersecting at a point.
-With a little effort one can show that $E$ is actually polynomial-count. \end{example}
+However, for this special $E$, $\Gr_{(1,1)}(E)$ is three $\mb{P}_1$'s intersecting pairwise at different points.
+With a little effort \cite[Example 7.5]{Fc3}, one can show that $E$ is actually polynomial-count. \end{example}